-The following Private Client guidance note Produced in partnership with Vanessa Lovell Schrum and Caljonah Smith of Appleby, Bermuda provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Vanessa Lovell Schrum and Caljonah Smith of Appleby, Bermuda provides comprehensive and up to date legal information covering:

 This Practice Note outlines Bermuda trust law and focuses upon its unique features and recent reforms, such as Bermuda's regime for private trust companies (PTCs) and trust restructuring.
 Reforms have included the introduction of substantive reserved powers legislation and statutory Hastings Bass, a more streamlined process in extending the trust period of a Bermuda law trust, together with amendments that have impacted to varying degrees the regulatory, record-keeping and filing obligations for PTCs and the regulation of charitable trust structures governed by Bermuda law.